datagrok-ai/public/packages/UsageAnalysis/files/Test Track/Browse/Package manager.md

 7. Install/Uninstall from Context Pane and Files View:
 * Use the context pane to install a new package / reinstall a previously uninstalled package / svitch a version of a package.
 Verify that the action is successful.

+8. Verify that the package does not flicker in "Permanent Installation" after installation
+* Go to Browse > Platform > Plugins.
+Install the package.
+Observe the package's status and behavior after installation.
+* **Expected Result**: The package should appear stable and not flicker as installation is in progress.

 ---
 {
   "order": 5